Learning low-rank latent mesoscale structures in networks: Experimental Details

 \subsection{Figure~\ref{fig:img_recons_ex}}

-\commHL{ In Figure~\ref{fig:img_recons_ex}, we illustrate cross-reconstruction experiments for images using mesoscale patches of size {$21 \times 21$}.{The image that we seek to reconstruct is {\dataset{Woman with a Parasol {-} Madame Monet and Her Son} ({Claude} Monet, 1875), which we show in panel \textbf{a}}.
-The image in panel \textbf{b} is a reconstruction of the image in panel \textbf{a} using {the} dictionary with 25 basis images of size {$21 \times 21$} pixels in panel \textbf{c}, where {we choose} the color of each pixel uniformly at random from all possible colors ({which we represent as vectors in $[0,256]^{3}$ for red--green--blue (RGB) weights)}.
-The image in panel \textbf{d} is a reconstruction of the image in panel \textbf{a} using {the} dictionary with 25 basis images of size {$21 \times 21$} pixels in panel \textbf{e}{.
-We learn this basis from the image in panel \textbf{f} using NMF~\cite{lee1999learning}.} {The image in panel \textbf{f} is from the collection \dataset{Die Graphik Ernst Ludwig Kirchners bis 1924, von Gustav Schiefler Band I bis 1916} (Accession Number 2007.141.9, Ernst Ludwig Kirchner, 1926).} {We use the images in \textbf{a} and \textbf{f} with permission from {the National} Gallery of Art in Washington, DC, USA. {Their open-access policy is available at \url{https://www.nga.gov/notices/open-access-policy.html}.}} } }
+In Figure~\ref{fig:img_recons_ex}, we illustrate cross-reconstruction experiments for images using mesoscale patches of size $21 \times 21$.
+The image that we seek to reconstruct is \dataset{Woman with a Parasol - Madame Monet and Her Son} (Claude Monet, 1875), which we show in Figure~\ref{fig:img_recons_ex}\textbf{a}.
+The image in Figure~\ref{fig:img_recons_ex}\textbf{b} is a reconstruction of this image using the dictionary with 25 basis images of size $21 \times 21$ pixels in Figure~\ref{fig:img_recons_ex}\textbf{c}, where we choose the color of each pixel uniformly at random from all possible colors (which we represent as vectors in $[0,256]^{3}$ for red--green--blue (RGB) weights).
+The image in Figure~\ref{fig:img_recons_ex}\textbf{d} is a reconstruction of the image in Figure~\ref{fig:img_recons_ex}\textbf{a} using the dictionary with 25 basis images of size $21 \times 21$ pixels in Figure~\ref{fig:img_recons_ex}\textbf{e}.
+We learn this basis from the image in Figure~\ref{fig:img_recons_ex}\textbf{f} using NMF~\cite{lee1999learning}.
+The image in Figure~\ref{fig:img_recons_ex}\textbf{f} is from the collection \dataset{Die Graphik Ernst Ludwig Kirchners bis 1924, von Gustav Schiefler Band I bis 1916} (Accession Number 2007.141.9, Ernst Ludwig Kirchner, 1926).
+We use the images in Figures~\ref{fig:img_recons_ex}\textbf{a},\textbf{f} with permission from the National Gallery of Art in Washington, DC, USA.
+Their open-access policy is available at \url{https://www.nga.gov/notices/open-access-policy.html}.